 STEP 5: And our fifth step, our final preparations the last two weeks.
 Time to take the Schweser Live Mock Exam if you can.
 It’s offered in well over 120 locations around the world.
 If you can’t get to a live location, which are often offered by CFA societies, mostly offered by CFA societies, you can take these online.
 Then it has a Multimedia Tutorial, not quite as extensive as the tutorials on 101 things, but certainly, take you through each question and where the answer comes from or the calculations or what’s the specific term that we’re trying to get you…test you on right here.
 And that also helps fill in the gaps.
 So that’s a full six-hour mock exam.

 And, as I mentioned, read the Standards of Practice Handbook one more time.
 You’ll need to read that, the actual handbook itself, multiple times.
 Remember, ethics is 15% of the exam.
 There’s a lot of memory stuff in that ethics, and reading it again the day before the exam can lead to, at least marginally if not significantly, better results.

 So a little wrap up here.
 Learn the exam format, topic weights.
 Learn the material.
 Practice and retain.
 Get exam ready.
 And then your last couple of weeks, fill in the gaps in your knowledge in the most efficient way possible to give you the absolute best shot at passing that exam on exam day that you can have.

-Looking for more tips on how to pass the CFA Program Level I exam?
-Enroll in one of our CFA Level I PremiumPlus™ or Premium study packages to receive expert instruction and CFA Program study materials that provide a solid framework to prepare, practice, and perform on the CFA Program exam.
+Looking for more tips on how to pass Level 1 of the CFA exam?
+Enroll in one of our CFA Level I PremiumPlus™ or Premium study packages to receive expert instruction and study materials that provide a solid framework for preparing, practicing, and performing on the CFA exam.